 We’ve spoken directly with around 18 schools, who have differing views on school closures, land sales, and seismic upgrade priorities, but what we have consistently heard from everyone is that if an irreversible decision is going to be made, it must be based on up-to-date and transparent numbers.
 Schools also don’t want to be pitted against each other any more, and want decisions to be based on transparent planning practices instead.

 To illustrate the importance of using the most up-to-date data and planning before making irreversible decisions, we looked into the status of 12 schools which were under closure consideration in 2010.
-Looking at school capacity utilization by catchment in 2019, we can see that just 9 years after being on the chopping block, 6 of these 12 schools were located in high utilization areas.
+Looking at school capacity utilization by catchment in 2019, we can see that just 9 years after being on the chopping block, 6 of these 12 schools were located in high utilization areas (80-140% capacity utilization).

-1. Write a letter – send a letter to Trustees and to DPAC indicating your PAC’s or your personal support for the motion, and ask friends / family from other schools across Vancouver to also send a letter in support.
+Write a letter – send a letter to Trustees and to your MLA indicating your personal or your group’s support (such as a PAC) for the motion, and ask friends / family from other schools across Vancouver to also send a letter in support.